nishanthprakash/C-codeSearchEngine/README.md

 			$ dos2unix codedata/*
 	1b.
 Run parse_checker.py to verify that all the codedata now can be parsed properly (OPTIONAL)
 			$ python parse_checker.py files
-	2. Feed this to dataFeeder.py as arguement and run dataFeeder which feeds data to hashgen.py
+	2a.
+Feed this to dataFeeder.py as arguement and run dataFeeder which feeds data to hashgen.py
 			$ python dataFeeder.py files

+			-----------OR-------------
+	2b.
+This system can be used to incrementally add indices of codephrases of codes using hashgen.py.
+This is done so:
+		$ python hashgen.py <studentID> <code_file>
 SEARCH:

 	Give your code stub file as arg to codeSearch.py and run it.
 It will look for a match
 			$ python codeSearch.py test_codestub.c

+			-----------OR-------------

+	If you have test data used by using xlreader.py, then use test_validate.py to produce excel sheets of codephrases in the testdata and their corresponding occurences in other student submissions
+			$ python test_validate.py <studentID> 'testdata/<studentID>.c'

 CLEANING:

 	Run cleaner.py to clean all generated code on finishing